CTM97440 - Corporation Tax self assessment: group payment arrangements: copy of the guidance notes

 Only include active companies in a group payment arrangement and provide their names in a schedule to the arrangement document.
 Any dormant companies, which start to trade or acquire some other source of income later, can join the arrangement at that time, subject to the conditions set out at clause 16.

 Please check that you have provided all the relevant information by making appropriate entries in the arrangement document.
-These can be found on pages 1, 2, 5, 6, 7 and 8 and are indicated by a white box.
-Please also ensure that the schedule (pages 9 and 10) is fully completed and that a person authorised by the nominated company (normally a director) to do so signs and dates the arrangement document.
+These can be found on pages 1, 2, 7, 8, 10 and 11 and are indicated by a white box.
+Please also ensure that the schedule is fully completed and that a director of the nominated company signs and dates the arrangement document.

 Do not complete the date on page one.
 We will fill this in.